LuisVArce/individual_project/README.md

 - The alternate hypothesis (H<sub>1</sub>) is

 #### Confidence level and alpha value:
-- I established a 95% confidence level
+- I established a 95% confidence level and in one stats test, a 99$ confidence level.
 - alpha = 1 - confidence, therefore alpha is 0.05